 Using Photoresistor From Raspberry PI To Detect Light

-Photoresistor (also known as photocell) is a Light Dependent Resistor (LDR).
-As the name suggests, this components act just like a resistor, changing its resistance in response to how much light is falling on it.
-Ususally, photoresistors have a very high resistance in near darkness and a very low resistance in bright ligh.
+A photoresistor (also known as photocell) is a Light Dependent Resistor (LDR).
+As the name suggests, these components act just like a resistor, changing their resistance in response to how much light is falling on it.
+Usually, photoresistors have a very high resistance in near darkness and very low resistance in bright light.

 This component is used to manage electronic or electric devices to answer light conditions enabling or disabling functions.